Edinburgh Festival Fringe: 1960s and 1970s

-In the 60s and 70s, the Fringe began to establish its reputation for size and variety and the tension between it and the more formal International Festival became of mutual benefit.
+In the 1960s and 1970s, the Fringe began to establish its reputation for size and variety and the tension between it and the more formal International Festival became of mutual benefit.

 The artistic credentials of the Fringe were established by the creators of the Traverse Theatre, John Calder, Jim Haynes and Richard Demarco, in 1963.
 While their original objective was to maintain something of the Festival atmosphere in Edinburgh all year round, the Traverse Theatre quickly and regularly presented cutting-edge drama to an international audience at both the Edinburgh International Festival and the Fringe during August.
 It set a standard to which other companies on the Fringe aspired.
-The Traverse is occasionally referred to as "The Fringe venue that got away", reflecting its current status as a permanent and integral part of the Edinburgh arts scene.

 The Pleasance, a venue since the first year of the Fringe, was also important in setting the artistic tone.
 Christopher Richardson, founder of the Pleasance Theatre Trust, became a major Fringe figure.

 John Cairney is credited with pioneering the one-man Fringe show with his show based on Robert Burns, There Was A Man, in 1965, although Elspeth Douglas Reid had done her One Woman Theatre as early as 1955.
 American Nancy Cole played Gertrude Stein in 1969 and continued to do so until 1985.

 Over the first two decades of the Fringe, each performing group used its own performing space, or venue.
 However, by the late 1960s, the concept of sharing a venue became popular, principally as a means of cutting costs.
 It soon became common for halls to host up to six or seven different shows per day.
 The obvious next step was to partition a venue into two or more performing spaces; the majority of today's major venues fit into this category.